-The Blue Prescribing Project is set up to improve health by exploiting the link between people and nature.
+The Blue Prescribing Project was set up to improve health by exploiting the link between people and nature.

-This is a wetland health programme, specifically co-designed and delivered by the Mental Health Foundation and Wildfowl and Wetlands Trust, to promote a range of mental and physical health benefits through organised wetland nature engagement at the London Wetland Centre and a self-management course.
+This wetland health programme, specifically co-designed and delivered by the Mental Health Foundation and Wildfowl and Wetlands Trust, promoted a range of mental and physical health benefits through organised wetland nature engagement at the London Wetland Centre and a self-management course.

 The purpose of the project

-The purpose of this project is to improve mental health by enabling more access to those that need natural blue and green spaces using a nature-based self-management programme in London.
+The purpose of this project was to improve mental health by enabling more access to those who need natural blue and green spaces using a nature-based self-management programme in London.

 The Blue Prescribing Project is for...

 Delivering a peer support setting where people learn to self-manage their mental health and engage in activities around wildlife, to improve participants' self-confidence, overall mental health and development of social connections.

 The programme runs for six weeks as a self-management course, where each week aims to build on the previous one.
 Participants are expected to split their time between an online or face-to-face learning community and attending in-person nature-based activities at the London Wetland Centre.

 I think it is a different kind of programme, my self-dignity as a human being was restored.
 My self-confidence and self-belief were given back to me.
 My intuition was re-awakened.

 She was referred to the Blue Prescribing Project as she enjoys being in nature but had said that she needs to connect with others in a peer support setting.